18F/handbook/docs/09-security/incident-response-plan.md

 *   Incidents involving specific employees
 *   DoS attacks with no noticeable customer impact

-Guidelines for addressing Low-sev issues:
+Guidelines for addressing low-sev issues:

 *   Response should be business-hours.
 *   Responders should avoid service degradation unless stakeholders agree.